wroblewskipawel/pytorch-deep-gen/README.md

 * [Unsupervised Representation Learning with Deep Convolutional Generative Adversarial Networks](https://arxiv.org/abs/1511.06434)

-Experiments that can be found inside [jupyter notebooks](./notebooks/) are mainly based on CIFAR10 and [Describable Textures Dataset](https://www.robots.ox.ac.uk/~vgg/data/dtd/).
+Experiments that can be found in [jupyter notebooks](./notebooks/) are mainly based on CIFAR10 and [Describable Textures Dataset](https://www.robots.ox.ac.uk/~vgg/data/dtd/).

 This repository is curently in active development.